FORGE | Re-fabricator unit for Haven-2

 The Refabricator transforms waste material into usable feedstock for 3D printing through a fully integrated, closed-loop process.

-FORGE manages the complexity, Crew confirms intent.
+FORGE manages the complexity, crew confirms intent

 All interactions with FORGE are designed to be simple confirmations to programming that has already been prepared via laptop or tablet.
 The appliance software takes care of the rest.